elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-role-does-symmetry-play-in-the-mathematical-understanding-of-nature.md

 url: /learn/mathematics/questions/what-role-does-symmetry-play-in-the-mathematical-understanding-of-nature
 score: -1.0
 related_article1:
-    id: 120493
+    id: 120504
     title: >-
-        Can you explain Newton's Law of Gravitation in mathematical terms?
+        How does the minimum principle apply to physics and mathematics?
     subject: Physics
-    url: /learn/physics/questions/can-you-explain-newtons-law-of-gravitation-in-mathematical-terms
+    url: /learn/physics/questions/how-does-the-minimum-principle-apply-to-physics-and-mathematics
 related_article2:
-    id: 120494
+    id: 120511
     title: >-
-        How is mathematical language used in physics?
-    subject: Physics
+        What is the historical significance of the Babylonian method in the development of physics?
+    subject: History of the World
-    url: /learn/physics/questions/how-is-mathematical-language-used-in-physics
+    url: /learn/history-of-the-world/questions/what-is-the-historical-significance-of-the-babylonian-method-in-the-development-of-physics
 related_article3:
-    id: 120514
+    id: 120520
     title: >-
-        How do Newton's Laws apply to everyday physical interactions?
+        How do historical mathematical traditions influence contemporary physics?
-    subject: Physics
+    subject: Mathematics
-    url: /learn/physics/questions/how-do-newtons-laws-apply-to-everyday-physical-interactions
+    url: /learn/mathematics/questions/how-do-historical-mathematical-traditions-influence-contemporary-physics
 related_article4:
-    id: 120495
+    id: 120498
     title: >-
-        What is the significance of force and equal areas in physics?
+        How do fundamental principles lead to consequential statements in physics?
     subject: Physics
+    url: /learn/physics/questions/how-do-fundamental-principles-lead-to-consequential-statements-in-physics
+related_article5:
+    id: 120492
+    title: >-
+        What is Faraday's Law and how does it relate to mathematics?
+    subject: Physics
-    url: /learn/physics/questions/what-is-the-significance-of-force-and-equal-areas-in-physics
+    url: /learn/physics/questions/what-is-faradays-law-and-how-does-it-relate-to-mathematics
 ---

 &nbsp;